CalFeehan/MusicPlayer/README.md

     - cross browser compatibility and design
     - storing Spotify API credentials server side as env variables not secure in frontend
     - async functions to avoid NaN and null references upon load
-    - keyframes resetting due to responsive classes being used
+    - keyframes resetting due to conditional classes being used

 ## File Structure